 Bonding involves adhering composite resin material that is matched to the color of the tooth, to the front of the tooth.
 This is performed to repair damage caused by decay, to alter the alignment of the tooth, close gaps between the teeth, or for other cosmetic purposes.

-There are a variety of filling materials available including gold, silver, plastic and porcelain.
-The dentist will work with you to determine which material is best, depending on the extent of repair, where in the filling is needed, and cost.
+There are a variety of filling materials available including gold, silver, plastic, and porcelain.
+The best dentists in Omaha will work with you to determine which material is best, depending on the extent of repair, where the filling is needed, and cost.
 Each filling material is briefly explained below:

 - Gold fillings are custom made in a laboratory and then cemented into place.
 While gold fillings are often the most expensive choice, many consider it the best filling material.
 Gold inlays are well-tolerated by gum tissues and may last more than 20 years.